nhnifong/neufangled-site-2/docs/gripper_build_guide.md

 ![](images/grip/image27.png){ loading=lazy, width=45% }
 ![](images/grip/image31.png){ loading=lazy, width=45% }

 Locate the larger DC-DC buck converter.
 This will take the 24v coming through the slip ring and convert it to 6v for the servos.
+In our hardware kit, it is already tuned for 6v, but if you bought your own, tune it now.
-Solder 15cm of the 22awg silicone red black pair to the output side.
-Solder 15cm of 28awg red and black wire to the input side.
+Solder 15cm of 28awg silicone red black pair to the output side and 15cm to the input side.
 This isn't an input technically, just a take-off to another regulator we will add next for the microcontroller.

 ![](images/grip/image51.png){ loading=lazy, width=45% }